-Don’t let rainy weather get you down!
-There are plenty of fun things to do indoors on a rainy day in Washington DC.
-While there are some obvious choices for fair weather entertainment, keep in mind that some of the most popular tourist attractions are especially crowded on weekends, holidays and concurrent with a major event.
-Following are suggestions to appeal to a wide range of interests.Continue to 2 of 11 below.
+Don’t let rainy weather get you down.
+There are plenty of fun things to do indoors if the weather isn't cooperating during a trip to the nation's capital.
+While there are some obvious choices for fair weather entertainment, keep in mind that some of the most popular tourist attractions are especially crowded on weekends, holidays, and concurrent with a major event.
+Check out these ideas that are sure to appeal to a wide range of interests when you need to have a roof over your head.

 The nation’s capital is home to dozens of world-class museums that can easily keep you entertained for hours.
-On a rainy day, your best bet is to visit one of the larger ones so that you can stay dry, but they are likely to attract a larger crowd than some of the lesser known attractions.
-Be sure to purchase an IMAX movie ticket in advance to beat the crowds.
-Here is a guide to the largest museums:Continue to 3 of 11 below.
+On a rainy day, your best bet is to visit one of the larger ones so that you can stay dry for longer, but they are likely to attract a larger crowd than some of the lesser-known attractions.
+If you are heading to an IMAX theater, be sure to buy your movie tickets in advance to beat the crowds.
+All these museums will keep you entertained for hours on end and leave you enlightened

-The weather may not be ideal for sightseeing when the weather is rainy, but you can stay dry aboard a bus and still take in the city sights.
+The weather may not be ideal for sightseeing when it's raining, but you can stay dry aboard a bus and still take in the city sights on a sightseeing tour.
 Take a guided tour and you will learn about the history of the nation’s capital and get oriented to the city so that you can plan where to spend time on a sunny day.
-For suggested tours, see a guide to the Best Sightseeing Tours in Washington DC.Continue to 4 of 11 below.

 Visit the Torpedo Factory

-The Torpedo Factory in Alexandria, VA is a great place to visit on a rainy day.
-The historic building is one of the largest visual arts centers in the U.S. with 84 working studios, 5 galleries, 2 workshops, the Art League School and the Alexandria Archaeology Museum.
-This is an interesting place to explore as you can talk with the artists and watch them at work.
-Read more about the Torpedo Factory.Continue to 5 of 11 below.
+The Torpedo Factory in Alexandria, Virginia, just eight miles from central Washington and easily accessible via the Metro, is a great place to visit on a rainy day.
+The historic building is one of the largest visual arts centers in the United States with 84 working studios, five galleries, two workshops, the Art League School, and the Alexandria Archaeology Museum.
+This is an interesting place to explore because you can talk to the artists and watch them at work.

 Shop and Dine at Union Station

 Union Station is one of Washington’s most interesting historic buildings and offers great places to eat and dozens of upscale shops.
-You can easily spend hours shopping for unique gifts at shops like America, Smithsonian and Lost City Art or see what’s new at your favorite clothing boutiques such as Anne Taylor, Chicos or H & M. Enjoy a leisurely lunch at a sit down restaurant or take the kids to the Food Court for an inexpensive meal.
-Read more about Union Station.Continue to 6 of 11 below.
+You can easily spend hours shopping for unique gifts or see what’s new at your favorite clothing boutiques.
+Enjoy a leisurely lunch at a sit-down restaurant or take the kids to the Food Court for an inexpensive meal.

 Play at an Indoor Amusement Center